-Our school promotes positive relationships (See Relationships Policy) and teaches pupils about healthy and unhealthy relationships as part of PSHE.
+We promote positive relationships (See Relationships Policy) and teach pupils about healthy and unhealthy relationships as part of PSHE.
 Sexual violence and sexual harassment are not acceptable and will not be tolerated.
 They will not be viewed as 'having a laugh' or 'banter and part of growing up'.
 We promote an environment where victims feel empowered to raise concerns and report incidents.